I help students:

 The University of California does not use the Common App and does not have a 650-word personal statement.
 Neither does it have essays specific to any particular UC campus.
 Students use one application to apply to as many UC campuses as they choose.
 That application presents 7 Personal Insight Questions (PIQs), from which applicants choose any 4 to answer, in a maximum of 350 words per question.

 I help students identify which 4 PIQs they will answer.
-Reviewing their high school activities and interests (which I recommend students begin compiling as early as possible), I help them brainstorm, revise, and polish their PIQs.
+Reviewing their high school activities and interests, I help them brainstorm, revise, and polish their PIQs.

 Visit Results to see a list of UCs where my students have gained admission.